-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the D5300 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D5300 was succeeded by the Nikon D5500.
+Both the D5300 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The D5300 was replaced by the Nikon D5500, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Nikon D5300 and the Olympus PEN-F?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Nikon D5300:

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.